 - Product design and development;

 - Document and purchasing controls;

 - Production and process controls;

 - Labeling and packaging controls;

 - Product storage;

 - Recordkeeping;

 - Servicing;

 - Corrective and preventive action and complaint handling;

 - Pre-market clearance or approval;

-- Advertising and promotion; and
+- · Advertising and promotion; and

 - Product sales and distribution.

 FDA pre-market clearance and approval requirements.
 Unless an exemption applies, each medical device we wish to commercially distribute in the United States will require either 510(k) clearance or pre-market approval from the FDA.
-The FDA classifies medical devices into one of three classes.
-Devices deemed to pose lower risks are placed in either class I or II, which requires the manufacturer to submit to the FDA a pre-market notification requesting permission to commercially distribute the device, known as 510(k) clearance.
+The FDA classifies medical devices into one of three classes (I, II, III).
+The FDA categorizes devices based on risk in either class I or II, depending upon the class, the manufacturer submits the applicable pre-market notification to the FDA requesting permission to commercially distribute the device.
+For class II, the FDA requires 510(k) clearance before marketing and distribution.
 Some low risk devices are exempted from this requirement.
 Devices deemed by the FDA to pose the greatest risks, such as life-sustaining, life-supporting or implantable devices, or devices deemed not substantially equivalent to a previously cleared 510(k) devices, are placed in class III, requiring pre-market approval.
 All of our current products are class II devices requiring 510(k) clearances.

 510(k) clearance pathway.
-When a 510(k) clearance is required, we must submit a pre-market notification demonstrating that our proposed device is substantially equivalent to a previously cleared and legally marketed 510(k) device or a device that was in commercial distribution before May 28, 1976 for which the FDA has not yet called for the submission of pre-market approval applications (PMA).
-By statute, the FDA has targets to clear or deny a 510(k) pre-market notification after 90 days of review from submission of the application.
-Clearance generally takes longer as the FDA may require further information, including clinical data, to make a determination regarding substantial equivalence.
+When a 510(k) clearance is required, we must submit a pre-market notification demonstrating that our proposed device is substantially equivalent to a previously cleared and legally marketed 510(k) device or a device that was in commercial distribution before May 28, 1976 for which the FDA has not yet called for the submission of pre-market approval ("PMA") applications.
+By statute, the FDA has targets to clear or deny a 510(k) pre-market notification after 90 days of FDA review time from submission of the application.
+Clearance generally takes longer as the FDA may require further information, including clinical data, that require our response and pauses the 90-day review time to make a determination regarding substantial equivalence.

 In January 2002, we received 510(k) clearance for the TomoTherapy Hi Art System intended to be used as an integrated system for the planning and delivery of IMRT for the treatment of cancer.
 In August 2008, we received 510(k) clearance for our TomoDirect System.
-In June 2016, we received 510(k) clearance for the Radixact Treatment Delivery Platform.
-We also received 510(k) clearance for our new treatment planning and data management systems, Accuray Precision Treatment Planning System and iDMS Data Management System.
-In November 2018, we received 510(k) clearance for Synchrony Motion Synchronization and Real-Time Adaptive Radiotherapy Technology for the Radixact System.
+In June 2016, we introduced the Radixact Treatment Delivery Platform with 510(k) clearance.
+We expanded the Radixact Treatment Delivery Platform through subsequent 510(k) clearances to include Synchrony in November 2018 for real-time adaptive motion tracking and compensation, ClearRT in November 2020 for advanced imaging, and VitalHoldTM in August 2023 for Surface Guided Radiation Therapy ("SGRT").

-In July 1999, we received 510(k) clearance for the CyberKnife System for use in the head and neck regions of the body.
-In August 2001, we received 510(k) clearance for the CyberKnife System to provide treatment planning and image guided stereotactic radiosurgery and precision radiotherapy for lesions, tumors and conditions anywhere in the body where radiation treatment is indicated.
-In April 2002, we received 510(k) clearance for the Synchrony Motion Tracking System as an option to the CyberKnife System, intended to enable dynamic image guided stereotactic radiosurgery and precision radiotherapy of lesions, tumors and conditions that move under influence of respiration.
-In October 2012, we received 510(k) clearance for the InCise MLC with clearance from the FDA on July 1, 2015.
+In July 1999, we received 510(k) clearance for the CyberKnife System for stereotactic radiosurgery and radiotherapy in the head and neck regions of the body.
+We received additional 510(k) clearances for CyberKnife System and options, including in April 2002 for the Synchrony Motion Tracking System as a real-time adaptive option, intended to enable dynamic image guided stereotactic radiosurgery and precision radiotherapy of lesions, tumors and conditions that move under influence of respiration.
+We have grown our CyberKnife System with the July 2015 510(k) clearance of the M6 platform, including the InCise Multileaf Collimator and introducing the CyberKnife Treatment Delivery System to leverage our Accuray Precision Treatment Planning System in April 2017.